BrandiMac/space-products/doc/visibility.rst

-Individual ``VisibilitySegments`` can also be included or excluded from the :ref:`VisibilityCalculator` by setting the `VisibilitySegment.Active <https://ai-solutions.com/_help_Files/visibilitysegment_active_nanosecond.htm>`_ property value to 1 or 0, indicating activate or deactivate, respectively.
+Individual ``VisibilitySegments`` can also be included or excluded from the :ref:`VisibilityCalculator` by setting the `VisibilitySegment.Active <https://ai-solutions.com/_help_Files/visibilitysegment_active_nanosecond.htm>`_ property value to 1 or 0, indicating activate or inactive, respectively.

 .. code-block:: c++